Attack of the Codosaurus!

 Long story short, I followed this pattern, over and over:

-1. Substitute a call to find_with_parts for the guts of a specific method.
+for the guts of a specific method. - Run its test.

-3. If it works, break it by changing find_with_parts!
-You always want to start with a failing test!
+!
+You always want to start with a failing test! - Fix

-6. If any of them fail, go back to fixing find_with_parts.
+- If any of them fail, go back to fixing

 Had it not been for having an existing test suite, which I had because I had TDD'ed the original code, I would have had to be a lot more slow, careful, and methodical in that process.
 Instead, I could just quickly try what came to mind, and see if it worked without breaking anything else.